 After brief teaching engagements at Indiana University, Radford College (Virginia), and the University of Wisconsin-Milwaukee, Cameron-Wolfe moved to New York City, where he performed and composed for several major ballet and modern dance companies, including the Joffrey Ballet and the Jose Limon Company.
-In 1978 he began a 23-year Professorship at Purchase College, State University of New York, teaching music theory and history, composition, and music resources for choreographers.
-He resigned in 2002 - while he could still walk and think - in order to dedicate his life to the piano and to composing.
+In 1978 he began a 24-year Professorship at Purchase College, State University of New York, teaching music history, composition, and music resources for dancers and choreographers.
+He resigned in 2002 - while he could still walk and think - relocating to the mountains of northern New Mexico in order to dedicate his life to composing.

 As a composer, one of his particular interests is micro-opera, a very short theatrical work of 5 to 15 minutes duration, developed through the collaboration of composer, writer (preferably a poet), a scenic/costume designer (preferably a visual artist), and a videographer.
 The work is intended to be staged in small spaces and could be broadcast on television or the web. // Since 2018, Cameron-Wolfe has explored microtonality, including 18, 24, 36, and 48 EDO – creating five microtonal works, including the 2023 Arcturus for guitar sextet.